azsdk/azsdk-docs/01-Subscription-Security-(SS)/Readme.md

 ```
         - ContactEmails should be a comma-separated list of emails (e.g., 'abc@microsoft.com, def.microsoft.com')
         - ContactPhone should be a single phone number (e.g., '425-882-8080' or '+91-98765-43210' or '+1-425-882-8080')

+This command will *overwrite* the contact emails and contact phone previously set in Azure Security Center.

->**Note:** The Get-AzSDKSubscriptionSecurityStatus (see the SS-Health Check page) master script can be used to check Azure Security Center settings (amongst other things).
+>**Note:** The Get-AzSDKSubscriptionSecurityStatus cmdlet can be used to check Azure Security Center settings (amongst other things).
 That script checks for the following w.r.t.
 Azure Security Center:
 >1.
 All ASC policies are configured per expectation.
 >2.
 There are no pending ASC tasks.
 >3.
 There are no pending ASC recommendations.